Highlights from the Ratings and Financial Report for iQIYI Inc. (IQ)

 HSBC Securities, on the other hand, stated in their research note that they expect to see IQ reach a price target of $21.60.
 The rating they have provided for IQ stocks is “Hold” according to the report published on January 13th, 2021.

-Volatility was left at 4.48%, however, over the last 30 days, the volatility rate increased by 5.54%, as shares surge +23.17% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.59% lower at present.
+Volatility was left at 4.43%, however, over the last 30 days, the volatility rate increased by 3.53%, as shares surge +20.09% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +5.84% upper at present.

 Stock Fundamentals for IQ